AnatoliiRadchenko/lia/README.md

 This little startup was born spontaneously.
 I hope it will help to fix and organize small things and thoughts for both you and me.

-> A place to copy-paste your README.md from

 ## Getting started

 Simply run: